cloudblue/connect-eaas-core/docs/tutorials/anvilapp/develop.md

 ## Create the Anvil application class

-Now it's time to create our python module that will contain our events application:
+Define a python module that includes your application type.
+The following showcases how to create a module that implements an anvil application:

 ```
 $ touch tshirt_extension/anvilapp.py
 ```

-Open the `tshirt_extension/anvilapp.py` with your favorite editor and put the following content inside it:
+Open the `tshirt_extension/anvilapp.py` with your code editor and provide the following data:

 ```python hl_lines="1 4"
 from connect.eaas.core.extension import AnvilApplicationBase